MUSA-509/final-project-haoheng-zj/proposal.md

 - one-click COVID-19 Information available at national, state, county levels - note that the zip code level info. is only for Philadelphia city (as a miniature).
 - navigation in multiple transportation modes with list of amenities close to user's input destination location.

-We would to have the user acknowledge the risk of traveling to a specific place prior to his/her journey.
+We would to have the user acknowledge the risk of traveling to a specific place prior to a journey.

 **Primary version**:
   - user-interactive covid-19 test results at multiple scales (pop-up window when clicking on a point on the map, zoom when clicking, etc.)